lucmos/website/content/event/attend/2020ELLIS/index.md

 external_link: https://geometric-relational-dl.github.io/

 location: |2-
-  Amsterdam (virtual) — Admission upon acceptance
+  Amsterdam (virtual) — Admission upon selection

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.